sasanksaimanda/sasanksaimanda.github.io/README.md

 		<!-- Content of the body-->
 		<h2>ABOUT ME</h2>
-        <p>Myself Sasank sai manda i'm pursuing engineering at VIT-AP. i studied at sri chaitanya institutions and completed my 10TH and 12TH classes .
-I have a little knowledge of poster making and content writing. i'm intrested in web development.
+        <p> I am Sasank sai manda i'm pursuing engineering at VIT-AP. i studied at sri chaitanya institutions and completed my 10TH and 12TH grades .
+I have knowledge in content writing , script writing , frontend development and intrested in Data analytics and Network security.
-            i'm working with CSI as a special mention member and i'm looking forward to learn things and create .
+           I have worked on csi ,social media commitie ,bioscope and newspaper clubs at VITap clubs and gained non technical knowledge in Documentation , content writing and communication
         </p>
 		<div class="row">
 			<div class="column">